astitva1905/Rule-Mining-with-Bayesian-Networks/README.md

 # Rule-Mining-with-Bayesian-Networks

 This is a Machine Learning project to derive association rules from an online shopping dataset.
+Such Association rules can be used to improve customer experience and show better suggested products based on the users' buying history.
+This is an important problem in online marketing and advertising.

 ## Association rules
 In simply terms these are just (statistical) rules that predict something.
 For example one of the rules that we derived in the project through the online dataset was: